-Each centre will recruit 90 subjects drawn from the population of its HD clinical service.
+Each centre initally recruited 90 subjects drawn from the population of its HD clinical service.
 The typical cohort at each centre will be 30 control subjects, 30 premanifest HD expansion carriers and 30 subjects with early disease (stage 1 or 2).
+Additionally, new premanifest subjects will be recruited during the third year of the study to replace withdrawn subjects.